teamtomo/starfile/README.md

 [![DOI](https://zenodo.org/badge/273026988.svg)](https://zenodo.org/badge/latestdoi/273026988)

-`starfile` is a Python implementation of the [STAR](https://en.wikipedia.org/wiki/Self-defining_Text_Archive_and_Retrieval) file format.
+`starfile` is a Python implementation of the [STAR](https://en.wikipedia.org/wiki/Self-defining_Text_Archive_and_Retrieval) file format designed principally for compatibility with [RELION](https://github.com/3dem/relion) STAR files.

-It allows STAR files to be created and opened easily using a very simple API, exposing dataframes blocks as [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html) DataFrames.
+It allows STAR files to be created and opened easily using a very simple API, exposing data blocks as [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html) `DataFrame` objects.

-This library aims to allow users and developers to read and write STAR files in Python as easily as possible as well as to encourage further dataframes analysis in pandas.
+This library aims to allow users and developers to read and write STAR files in Python as easily as possible as well as to encourage further analysis of dataframes within the [SciPy](https://www.scipy.org/) ecosystem.

-You can use it interactively to inspect files, to plot dataframes or in scripts and larger software packages to provide basic STAR file I/O functions.
+You can use it interactively to inspect/explore files or in scripts and larger software packages to provide basic STAR file I/O functions.

 ```
 The STAR file: a new format for electronic dataframes transfer and archiving